altanner/graphical-data-apps/site-build/content/posts/04charts.md

 # create two tabs
 tab1, tab2 = st.tabs(["Data", "Visualisation"])

-# display the dateframe in tab1
+# put some text in the tabs to check they are working
 with tab1:
     st.dataframe(demo_df)

+with tab2:
+    st.write("And this is tab two!")
 ```
 {{< /admonition >}}